7- A guide to Local buckling parameters for steel beams.

 The topics included in our discussion are shown in the next slide.

-The content of the lecture for post 7.
+The content of post 7.

 The relation between λ and Mn can be viewed in three regions.
-The first region is the compact region, which we call F2-1, chapter F provision 2 equation 1-which states that Mn=Mp=Zx*Fy.
+The first region is the compact region, which we call F2-1, chapter F, provision 2, equation 1, which states that Mn = Mp = Zx*Fy.

 To determine the plastic modulus Zx, we must evaluate the lambda and its value to reach this first region.